bigdata-i523/hid340/notebook.md

 * 10/16/17 Fixed compilation issues with `review.tex` to generate `review.pdf`
 * 10/22/17 Fixed remaining issues in Paper 1 (missing BibTeX fields and long quotations); submitted final version to Turnitin
 * 10/30/17 Continued research for Paper 2; began exploring ways to extend Paper 2 topic for Project
+* 11/06/17 Was ill over the weekend and unable to finish work on Paper 2; manually changed Paper 2 review date to Nov 8 2017

 # Meetings